 Barnes and Noble will be hosting an investors’ call on February 28th, which should shed some light on what methods it is going to employ to bolster up the ailing Nook division.

-Michael Kozlowski has been writing about audiobooks and e-readers for the past twelve years.
-His articles have been picked up by major and local news sources and websites such as the CBC, CNET, Engadget, Huffington Post and the New York Times.
+Michael Kozlowski is the editor-in-chief at Good e-Reader and has written about audiobooks and e-readers for the past fifteen years.
+Newspapers and websites such as the CBC, CNET, Engadget, Huffington Post and the New York Times have picked up his articles.
 He Lives in Vancouver, British Columbia, Canada.